xkiranj/markitdown-mcp-npx/README.md

 ## 🔧 Configuration for Claude Desktop

-The NPX version can be used as a drop-in replacement for the Docker version in Claude Desktop.
+The local version can be used as a drop-in replacement for the Docker version in Claude Desktop.

 ### Claude Desktop Configuration